cloudevents/spec/cloudevents/extensions/loglevel.md

 #### Syslog

 All syslog log records SHOULD assign the severity level to `loglevelnum`.
-In addition to that The corresponding `loglevelname`s to each of the severity values
+In addition to that, the corresponding `loglevelname`s to each of the severity values SHOULD follow the given table:

 | Syslog Severity | `loglevelname` | `loglevelnum` |
 | --------------- | -------------- | ------------- |